Woodrow Wilson: Segregating the federal bureaucracy

-By the 1910s, African-Americans had become effectively shut out of elected office.
+By the 1910s, African Americans had become effectively shut out of elected office.
 Obtaining an executive appointment to a position within the federal bureaucracy was usually the only option for African-American statesmen.
-According to Berg, Wilson continued to appoint African-Americans to positions that had traditionally been filled by black people, overcoming opposition from many southern senators.
-Oswald Garrison Villard, who later became an opponent of his, initially thought that Wilson was not a bigot and supported progress for black people, and he was frustrated by southern opposition in the Senate, to which Wilson capitulated.
+According to Berg, Wilson continued to appoint African-Americans to positions that had traditionally been filled by black people, overcoming opposition from many Southern senators.
+Oswald Garrison Villard, who later became an opponent of his, initially thought that Wilson was not a bigot and supported progress for black people, and he was frustrated by Southern opposition in the Senate, to which Wilson capitulated.
 In a conversation with Wilson, journalist John Palmer Gavit came to the realization that opposition to those views "would certainly precipitate a conflict which would put a complete stop to any legislative program."

 Since the end of Reconstruction, both parties recognized certain appointments as unofficially reserved for qualified African-Americans.
 Wilson appointed a total of nine African-Americans to prominent positions in the federal bureaucracy, eight of whom were Republican carry-overs.
 For comparison, William Howard Taft was met with disdain and outrage from Republicans of both races for appointing thirty-one black officeholders, a record low for a Republican president.
 Upon taking office, Wilson fired all but two of the seventeen black supervisors in the federal bureaucracy appointed by Taft.

-Since 1863, the U.S. mission to Haiti and Santo Domingo was almost always led by an African-American diplomat regardless of what party the sitting president belonged to; Wilson ended this half-century-old tradition but continued to appoint black diplomats like George Washington Buckner, as well as Joseph L. Johnson, to head the mission to Liberia.
-Since the end of Reconstruction, the federal bureaucracy had been possibly the only career path where African-Americans could experience some measure of equality, and was the life blood and foundation of the black middle-class.
+Since 1863, the U.S. mission to Haiti and Santo Domingo was almost always led by an African American diplomat regardless of what party the sitting president belonged to; Wilson ended this half-century-old tradition but continued to appoint Black diplomats, such as George Washington Buckner, as well as Joseph L. Johnson, to head the mission to Liberia.
+Since the end of Reconstruction, the federal bureaucracy had been possibly the only career path where African-Americans could experience some measure of equality, and was the lifeblood and foundation of the Black middle class.

 Wilson's administration escalated the discriminatory hiring policies and segregation of government offices that had begun under Theodore Roosevelt and continued under Taft.
 In Wilson's first month in office, Postmaster General Albert S. Burleson urged the president to establish segregated government offices.
-Wilson did not adopt Burleson's proposal but allowed Cabinet Secretaries discretion to segregate their respective departments.
+Wilson did not adopt Burleson's proposal but allowed Cabinet secretaries discretion to segregate their respective departments.
 By the end of 1913, many departments, including the Navy, Treasury, and Post Office, had segregated work spaces, restrooms, and cafeterias.
 Many agencies used segregation as a pretext to adopt a whites-only employment policy, claiming they lacked facilities for black workers.
 In these instances, African-Americans employed prior to the Wilson administration were either offered early retirement, transferred, or simply fired.
+At the suggestion of Oklahoma Senator Thomas Gore, Wilson nominated Adam E. Patterson, a Black Democrat from Muskogee, Oklahoma, for the position of Register of the Treasury in July 1913; Patterson withdrew his name from consideration following opposition from Southern Democratic senators James K. Vardaman and Benjamin Tillman.
+Wilson proceeded to nominate Gabe E. Parker, who was of mixed European and Choctaw descent, for the position instead, and did not nominate any other Black people for federal office afterwards.